 Much less risky to the global astronomy practice, and much more personal for star-gazing visitors, it the Sterland experience.

 Jurg Wagener runs the show at Sterland, a privately-owned interactive star-gazing farm just outside of town.

-The show at Sterland starts at 20:00 sharp, and lasts two hours.
-First an indoor presentation will give you a bit of background on the area, the people and essentially, the stars, all the constellations and planets in the universe.
+The show at Sterland includes an indoor presentation that will give you a bit of background on the area, the people and essentially, the stars, all the constellations and planets in the universe.